How absurd is meaningful?

 Vladimir: We are used to it.

-Waiting is habit.
-It is a conditioning of mind.
 It is Comfort zone.
 It is an identity fixation since ‘billions are doing it everyday."

-Waiting is passion, and whole human life is passion.
-Man starts his journey with ‘doubt’:
+Waiting is passion, and whole human life is

 "Estragon: You gave me a fright.

-Vladimir: I thought it was he.
+Vladimir: I thought it was he .

 Estragon: Who?